‘Days Of Our Lives’ Spoilers: Gabi & Abby Face Off, Brady Blasts Will

 — Days of our Lives (@nbcdays) September 1, 2018

-Last week, Will regained all of his memories and remembered his entire life in Salem, including his daughter, Arianne, his parents Sami and Lucas, and his marriage to the love of his life, Sonny.
-He then decided to end his relationship with Paul, and try again with Sonny.
+Last week, Will regained all of his memories and remembered his entire life in Salem, including his daughter Arianne, his parents Sami and Lucas, and his marriage to the love of his life, Sonny.
+He then decided to end his relationship with Paul and try again with Sonny.

-However, Will wont get the chance to have a sit down with Paul due to the fact that he shockingly fell out of a window while struggling with Kristen DiMera (Stacy Haiduk).
+However, Will won’t get the chance to have a sit down with Paul due to the fact that he shockingly fell out of a window while struggling with Kristen DiMera (Stacy Haiduk).
 He suffered some major injuries and has landed in the hospital.

 Elsewhere in Salem, Eli Grant (Lamon Archey) will confess his feelings for Lani Price (Sal Stowers).
-The couple have been through a lot after they had an unplanned pregnancy following a one night stand.
+The couple has been through a lot after they had an unplanned pregnancy following a one night stand.
 Sadly, the baby boy died after being born too early.
 Now, Lani and Eli have been comforting each other and their friendship seems to be blossoming into romance.

-All the while, John Black (Drake Hogestyn) will find his wife, Marlena Evans (Deidre Hall) in crisis after being shot and having surgery.
+All the while, John Black (Drake Hogestyn) will find his wife, Marlena Evans (Deidre Hall), in crisis after being shot and having surgery.
 It will be up to Dr. Valerie Grant (Vanessa Williams) to try to save her life.

 Days of our Lives airs weekday afternoons on NBC.